 About the Author

-John Anthony Castro, J.D., LL.M., is the Managing Partner of Castro & Co., the author of International Taxation in Plain English, a graduate of Georgetown University Law Center in Washington DC, an OPM Fellow at Harvard Business School, and an internationally recognized tax attorney with offices in New York, Los Angeles, Washington DC, Miami, and Dallas.
+John Anthony Castro, J.D., LL.M., is the Managing Partner of Castro & Co., the author of International Taxation in Plain English, an esteemed graduate of Georgetown University Law Center in Washington DC, an OPM Fellow at Harvard Business School, and an internationally recognized Tax Attorney with offices in New York, Los Angeles, Washington DC, Miami, and Dallas.

 See U.S. v.
 Home Concrete & Supply, 132 S. Ct.
 1836 (2012); also see Intermountain v.
 C.I.R., 134 T.C.
 211 (2010) (If a Court rules that a statute is unambiguous and thus forecloses any “gaps,” Treasury regulations cannot fill-in any gaps and are thus not entitled to Chevron judicial deference); Dominion Res., Inc. v.
 U.S., 681 F.3d 1313 (Fed.
 Cir.
 2012) (regulations cannot exceed the unambiguously expressed intent of Congress).